For students

 3x: notes

-Can you play a tricky section with the correct notes three times in a row?
+Identify a tricky section.
+Can you play it with the correct notes three times in a row?

 #12